OshankKashyap/linux-cpu-optimizer/README.md

 # CPU OPTIMIZER FOR LINUX
-This is a simple cpu optmizer for linux written in the Python language.
-It is only intended for Intel based systems utilizing the intel pstate driver.
-This script utilizes the [pstate-frequency](https://github.com/pyamsoft/pstate-frequency) to change power modes automatically.
+This straightforward Linux CPU optimizer was created in Python.
+Only Intel-based systems using the intel pstate driver are meant for it.
+To switch between power modes automatically, this script makes use of the [pstate-frequency](https://github.com/pyamsoft/pstate-frequency) driver.

-Currently, it supports three power modes, powersave, balanced and performance.
-The powermode automatically changes to performance when the device is on charging and automatically changes the powermodes when not connected to the power source.
-If the cpu utilization is below or equal to 15%, it switches to powersave, if the usage is between 15% and 25%, it switches to balanced mode and if the usage is above 25%, it switches to the performance mode.
-If the battery of device is less than 25%, it is set to powersave mode.
+Powersave, balanced, and performance are the three power modes that are currently supported.
+When the device is charging, the power mode automatically switches to performance, and when it is not attached to a power source, it does the same.
+It switches to power save mode if the CPU utilization is less than or equal to 15%, switches to balanced mode if the CPU utilization is between 15% and 25%, and switches to performance mode if the CPU utilization is greater than 25%.
+The device is set to power save mode if the battery life is less than 25%.

-You can check the official documentation of [pstate-frequency](https://github.com/pyamsoft/pstate-frequency) to setup.
-To setup this script follow the instructions below:
+To set up, you can refer to the [pstate-frequency](https://github.com/pyamsoft/pstate-frequency) official documentation.
+Follow the steps below to set up this script:

 ## BUILD
 ```